-Configuration Parameters Function

-Tag The point description can contain 30 bytes of data and can include any printable ASCII character.
+Configuration Parameters Function Tag The point description can contain 30 bytes of data and can include any printable ASCII character.
 Descriptions can be used as information relevant to any aspect of the point, such as its use, location, operating information, etc. The default description is set to "EMU.00".
 LevelUnits Specifies the engineering units for the level data.

-F: feet, m: Millimeters

-M: Meters

-I: Inches

-P: ft-in-16ths

-The LevelUnits need to match the units specified during the gauge setup.
+F: feet, m: Millimeters M: Meters I: Inches P: ft-in-16ths The Level Units grand to grand the units grandfield during the grand The LevelUnits need to match the units specified during the gauge setup.